0x0001SUI/FelixFelicis/README.md

 - **`felicisBinding(_:_:)`** — to add a binding to the environment
 - **`felicisObject(_:)`** — to add an observable object to the environment

 The package is well documented, so if you have any additional questions, you can build documentation in Xcode.
+You can also [explore](https://github.com/0x0001SUI/NotesApp) a simple example project.